ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 Magic leaves a signature on any objects or creatures affected by it.
 These magical signatures can be seen with the _Detect Magic_ ability.
 They can be used to identify:

 - The Art of the magic.
-- Whether the magic is still ongoing, or has ended.
+- Whether the magic is still ongoing or has ended.
 - If ended, how long ago the magic ended.

 Magical signatures fade completely 48 hours after the magic ends.
 When estimating how old signatures are, you can achieve a precision of about an hour (e.g. "within the last hour", "five to six hours ago").